 When a ballerina joins a dance company, the contract determines their pay.
 Different dance companies pay different amounts of money, depending on how famous the troupe is, the length of the contract, and other factors.

 Salary of the Joffrey Ballet was an average of $35,585 in 2012, according to PayScale.com.

 Salaries in metropolitan areas tend to be higher than those in more rural areas.
 Some ballerinas may join multiple companies in order to make additional money.
 As with many careers in the arts, ballerinas enjoy this career because they love to dance, not because of the money.

 Professional dancer positions are expected to increase by 5 percent from 2014 to 2024.
 This is average compared with other occupations in the United States.

 There is a lot of competition for dancing positions, with far more jobs than positions at dance companies.
 Ballerinas receive their jobs by auditioning.
 Because of injuries and age, ballerinas end their careers by the time they are approximately 40 years old.

 There is no degree required to become a ballerina.
-However, there is extensive training that goes into becoming a ballerina, and it starts at a young age.
+There is extensive training that goes into becoming a ballerina, and it starts at a young age.

 Step 1: Take ballet classes.
 Many girls start taking pre-ballet between the ages of four to eight years old, and moving into ballet classes.
 It is typically believe that, as with any sport, the sooner you start learning the skills involved, the better off you will be.
 As you go through the coursework, there are more advanced techniques involved, such as pointe.